 - I love having downtime with wine after dinner.

-- I love hosting house parties and doing "Omotenashi" (hospitality) to my guests.
+- I love hosting house parties and doing "Omotenashi" (hospitality) for my guests.

-Thanks for stopping by my Chef JA Cooks My Simple Gohan page!
+Thank you for stopping by my Chef JA Cooks!

 How I started my food blog